 Bhutan is one of the most remote and mountainous countries on earth and, as you have probably guessed, there are only limited ways of getting there!
-So what are these?

-Below we have laid out the best ways to get to Bhutan by both air and road – enjoy!
+Below, we have laid out the best ways to get to Bhutan by both air and road – enjoy!

-How To Get To Bhutan by Air
+How To Get To Bhutan Overview

 Anyone who has done the flight into Paro will tell you that you won’t forget it in a hurry!
 Because of Paro’s location in the mountains, pilots are forced to fly much lower over the mountains than normally required.
 Don’t panic though – the pilots are incredibly experienced at doing just that!

 For people wanting to experience one of the greatest flights in the world, we recommend taking the flight to Paro from Kathmandu.
 The flight passes over 4 of the 5 world’s tallest mountains, including Makalu, Kachenjunga, Lhotse and Everest!

 Domestic flights within Bhutan

-Please Note: Delays are common as Paro airport is subject to Visual Flight Rules (VFR).
-Bad weather and mountain fog is frequent and flights are often grounded for several days.
+Please Note: Delays are common as Paro Airport is subject to Visual Flight Rules (VFR).
+Bad weather and mountain fog is frequent, and flights are often grounded for several days.
 Because of this, it is highly recommended that all travellers take this into account when booking their trip and try to add in a few extra days in Paro.

 Because tourism is so strictly controlled in Bhutan, there are only two entry/exit points for travellers heading into Bhutan by road.
 The first is at Phuntsholing which lies in the southwest of Bhutan.
 The road enters Bhutan from India (West Bengal region) and travellers have the option to stay the night on either side of the border.

 The border separates Bhutan with the Indian State of Assam and is the perfect entry point for trekkers trying to reach the remote eastern part of Bhutan.
 Not only this, but the Indian airport of Guwahati sits just 3 hours from the border crossing and offers a good range of connecting flights.